HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/run_model.rst

 Running a Simulation
 ====================

 The model requires configuration files (:doc:`input_configuration`) and data files (:doc:`input_data`) to run.
 In a dedicated project directory, create a ``config`` directory where you place the configuration files and a ``data`` directory where you place the data files.
 A set of configuration files is provided on `GitHub <https://github.com/HSLUDEM/District_Energy_Model/tree/main/config/config_files>`_.
 Data files for Switzerland are provided on `Zenodo  <https://doi.org/10.5281/zenodo.17603138>`_.
 The data package already has the correct directory structure and can be placed in the ``data`` directory (unzipping required).
 Make sure that the version of the Zenodo data package matches the DEM version you are using.
+For regions other than Switzerland, data must be created according to the format described in :doc:`input_data`.

 Run from command-line tool